300mmF4 class ZOOM VER 105-280

 About 1500 units were made over the two years from 1996 to 1997, and although the number produced is not that large, this lens is often seen on the Japanese second-hand market.
 I assume this is because a fair number were sold in Japan, where zoom lenses are popular.

 I have seen it about five times in the past 10 years, and this time I was lucky enough to catch it.
-Prices vary depending on the condition, but the cheapest one I saw was around 150,000 yen around 2015.
+The price varies depending on the condition, but the cheapest one I saw was around 150,000 yen around 2015.
 Even in 2022, they can still be found for between 200,000 and 300,000 yen, giving the impression that they are being sold for much cheaper in Japan compared to the selling price on overseas markets such as eBay.

 Specification